Life imprisonment in England and Wales: Minimum term

 With the death of Hindley, the home secretary had lost perhaps the most high-profile prisoner in the prison system, whose minimum term had been increased by a succession of home secretaries, leaving him with limited time to select new high-profile prisoners to impose heavy sentences on.
-Some of these factors were used as grounds to appeal in June 2010 when one of the killers, Roy Whiting, successfully appealed to have his sentence reduced in the High Court.
+Some of these factors were used as grounds to appeal in June 2010 when Roy Whiting—one of those whose sentences were increased—successfully appealed to have his sentence reduced in the High Court.

 A similar system operates in Scotland, whereby the trial judge fixes a "punishment part" to "satisfy the requirements of retribution and deterrence".
 The prisoner cannot be considered for parole until this punishment part is served.

 For example, for a murder, someone may be given a life sentence with a minimum term of 15 years.
 This means they cannot be released on parole until the minimum term is served.
 Some prisoners serve considerably longer than the minimum term recommended by the trial judge – even if it was later reaffirmed or reduced by a home secretary or by the High Court.
 A notable example is Harry Roberts, jailed for life in 1966 for his role in the murder of three policemen in London.
 His trial judge recommended that he serve at least 30 years before being considered for parole, but he was not granted parole until 2014, by which time he had served 48 years in prison.
+This was due to the decisions of the Parole Board rather than Home Secretaries or High Court judges.
+Roberts died 11 years after being paroled.

 Starting points for murder

 The terms below are only guidelines for adults, and starting points vary in different legal cases.
 Starting points may either be increased or decreased depending on aggravating and/or mitigating factors respectively.
-The guidelines are currently in Schedule 21 of the Sentencing (Pre-consolidation Amendments) Act 2020.
+The guidelines are currently in Schedule 21 of the Sentencing Act 2020.

 However, the law still states that life sentence prisoners (and prisoners issued with fixed-term prison sentences) who have been convicted of crimes committed before the Criminal Justice Act 2003 came into force (18 December 2003) are sentenced according to guidelines which existed when the crime was committed.